 Books can be powerful, be the center of traditions and happy memories, and convey stories that fill the heart.
-Finding Biblical Christmas story books for kids to read or for you to read to your kids can seem overwhelming without stories of Santa, flying reindeer, and magic.
+Finding Biblical Christmas story books for kids to enjoy with independent reading or for you to read to your kids can be hard to find without stories of Santa, flying reindeer, and magic.

 But, there are so many wonderful Christian Christmas storybooks about the birth of Jesus and how God’s love has blessed people during the Christmas season, that you can include a few books or stories in your family worship time or bedtime story time when you read to your kids.
 These stories can tie back into the Christmas Bible story as you talk to your kids about the meaning of Jesus’ birth.